-Due to its so-bad-it’s-good fame, copies of the special are still in circulation online, either on YouTube or as downloads.
+Due to its so bad it’s good quality, copies of the special are still in circulation online either on Youtube or as downloads.
 Each is taken from VHS recordings of the original airing, some even including the adverts.

 Dreadful even by George Lucas’ standards, ‘The Star Wars Holiday Special’ needs to be seen to believed, and it is certainly the right time of year.

-And it’s still better than ‘Attack of the Clones’.
+Still, at least it’s better than ‘Attack of the Clones’.